diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 - `Zabbix Web Service`
 - `Zabbix Agent 2`

-**6.** The first time the Pod is launched, it may take about 2 minutes to be able to access the Zabbix Frontend while the database is being created.
+**6.** The **first time** the Pod is launched, it may take **about 2 minutes to be able to access the Zabbix Frontend** while the database is being created.

 <BR>

 ## Test

 In a small environment, very few resources are required to run this type of Pod, as shown in the image below.
-However, long-term stability has not been verified, and your mileage may vary depending on your needs.
+However, long-term stability has not been verified, and your mileage may vary depending on your requirements.

 ![Pod resources consumption](./image/resources.png)